MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

 - Nonempty values are concatenated and shown below the guide name.

-The following illustration shows an example of a tab that is named **Custom Tab** on HoloLens.
-It also shows where the values for each part of the tab come from.
+The following illustration shows an example of a tab named **Custom Tab**.
+The numbers and table below the illustration show where the values for each part of the tab come from.

 ![Custom tab elements.](media/custom-tab-elements.jpg "Custom tab elements")